sandervanbree/braintime/README.md

 ## Introduction
-What is the premise behind the *Brain Time Toolbox*, or `braintime`?
+What is the premise behind the *Brain Time Toolbox* (`braintime`)?
 Insofar a cognitive process is clocked by oscillations, analyses of the process's dynamics require a factoring in of the oscillations' dynamics.
 To this end, the toolbox implements **brain time warping**, an algorithm to transform electrophysiological data based on relevant oscillations selected by the user—the **warping signal**.
 This changes the data from clock time (seconds), closer to brain time (cycles).
 A secondary function of the toolbox is to use multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.

 What are the main steps of the toolbox?